webxos/macroslow/API/xai/README.md

-# 🐪 MACROSLOW and xAI API Integration Guide
+# 🐪 MACROSLOW with xAI API Integration Guide

 *xAI API fees and rates may apply*